Inspiration

 ◆Yawata Taiko Festival (Yawata City)

-When: third Sunday of July
+When: in July

 ◆Hozu River Fireworks (Kameoka City)